tarwn/lessthandot-hugo/blogs/content/posts/2010-10-15-why-and-how-i-model.md

   </p>

   <p>
-    <strong>3 Hours:</strong> If it takes 3 hours, we end with more questions than we started with, half the questions have the potential for refocusing the project, and we're still trying to figure out what to call this thing…yeah, it's definitely time to get a handle on what we're spending time on. </div>
+    <strong>3 Hours:</strong> If it takes 3 hours, we end with more questions than we started with, half the questions have the potential for refocusing the project, and we're still trying to figure out what to call this thing...yeah, it's definitely time to get a handle on what we're spending time on. </div>

     <p>
       Jumping right into any project when we can't draw a high level summary means we're spending time and resources on something we can't adequately define.
 It doesn't matter how fast we're moving if we're spending that time running in random directions and ignoring cross-traffic.